-Japan's Abe tells cabinet to compile stimulus package to support economy
+Japan's Abe tells Cabinet to compile stimulus package to support economy

 You are here

-[TOKYO] Japanese Prime Minister Shinzo Abe on Friday asked his cabinet to compile a package of stimulus measures to support the economy and build infrastructure to cope with large natural disasters, the government's top spokesman said.
+JAPANESE Prime Minister Shinzo Abe on Friday asked his Cabinet to compile a package of stimulus measures to support the economy and build infrastructure to cope with large natural disasters, the government's top spokesman said.

 Chief Cabinet Secretary Yoshihide Suga told reporters that the package will include steps to promote investment for growth through aggressive use of fiscal investment and loan programmes.